Christopher N. Johnson

 lab photo

 Dr. Johnson is a structural biologist that utilizes a multi-disciplinary approach to understand how calcium sensitive proteins and enzymes modify or tune the function of ion channels.
-Working at the interface of science and medicine, his labs research combines structural biology, biophysics, and electrophysiology to understand how the intracellular calcium sensing protein “calmodulin” senses changes in calcium concentration and modifies protein-protein interactions.
+Working at the interface of science and medicine, his research combines structural biology, biophysics, and electrophysiology to understand how the intracellular calcium sensing protein “calmodulin” senses changes in calcium concentration and modifies protein-protein interactions.
 Their team is actively investigating how ion channel - accessory protein interactions, post-tranlational modification and local environment help or hinder an ion to pass through a channel pore.
 By developing a detailed understanding of structure (NMR), function (whole cell patch clamp), and timing (stopped-flow), they seek to: (i) understand mechanisms that govern physiology, and genetically driven channelopathies, (ii) develop small molecule probes that test their models, and (iii) explore novel strategies for treating excitable cell disease.

 CNJ LAB